 The depth of the tire tread can vary with the knobby tread being the most aggressive and best used in mud and for off-roading.
 These off-road terrain tires have a thicker tire tread that will help add traction for driving on unpaved country roads or in the woods.

-A combination tread called the all terrain tire works well for those who want to use their golf cart on paved roads as well as some off roading.
+A combination tread called the all terrain tire works well for those who want to use their golf cart on paved roads as well as on rough terrain.
+So whether you are looking to upgrade your tires or need to replace worn tires, consider your options before making a purchase.

 You will find the number on the sidewall of your tire - for instance these numbers are on our tires - 18x8.50-8 - this mean we would need an 8" wheel.